Cicada Life Cycle and Appearance Facts

 More than a trillion will emerge in 2024, creating a loud spring and summer for the U.S. This double emergence occurs once every 221 years and won’t happen again until 2245.

-When do cicadas emerge?
+When do cicadas come out?

 For cicadas to emerge, the top eight inches of soil need to be at least 64 degrees Fahrenheit and will likely emerge after a warm rain.
 Not all cicadas emerge and some will emerge late.
 This period will last for 4-6-week periods continuously throughout the spring and summer.